Bereaved families call on Boris Johnson to ‘hold head in shame’ and resign

 “I just think it’s not fair.”

-Amanda Herring-Morrell, 51, who also led the procession after losing her 54-year-old brother in the first lockdown, said: “The Prime Minister lied to Parliament.
+Amanda Herring Murrell, 51, who also led the procession after losing her 54-year-old brother in the first lockdown, said: “The Prime Minister lied to Parliament.

 “He lied to every citizen in this nation and he should hold his head in shame, because he should resign.”